On Absolute Equivalence and Linearization I: -Dynamic Linearization

 \begin{theorem}\cite[p.87, Theorem 41]{Sluis} A CTS is strongly linear if and only if its total prolongation is strongly linear. \end{theorem} \emph{Proof.} Let $(M,I;\tau)$ be a CTS.
 It is easy to verify that

 The conclusion follows by the definition of strong linearity.

-\begin{corollary} A CTS is $\ut$-dynamically linearizable if and only if there exists a prolongation by successive differentiation that results in a strongly linear system. \end{corollary} { } \emph{Proof.} $(\Leftarrow)$ is trivial.
+\begin{corollary} A CTS is $\ut$-dynamically linearizable if and only if there exists a prolongation by successive differentiation that results in a strongly linear system. \end{corollary} { } \emph{Proof.} For $(\Leftarrow)$, assume that $J$ is obtained from $I$ by successive prolongation by differentiation and that $J$ is strongly linear.
+This implies that $I$ and $J$ are absolutely equivalent, and by definition $I$ is $\ut$-dynamically linearizable.
 For $(\Rightarrow)$, suppose that $(M,I;\tau)$ and $(\bar M,\bar I;\bar\tau)$ are $\uptau$-absolutely equivalent, where $(\bar M,\bar I;\bar\tau)$ is strongly linear.
-Theorem \ref{RrelAbsEq} implies that these two systems are also $\mathcal{D}$-related, which yields the commutative diagram above.

-In this diagram, $\phi,\pi,\bar\pi$ indicate prolongations by successive differentiation; thus, the same is true for $\pi\circ\phi$.
+Theorem \ref{RrelAbsEq} implies that these two systems are also $\mathcal{D}$-related, which yields $\pi$ and $\bar\pi$ (prolongations by successive differentiation) in the diagram above.
+Now, for $\bar\pi$, we apply Theorem~\ref{SluisThm}, which yields the prolongations $\phi$ and $\pi_{L,0}$.
+All the arrows in the diagram represent prolongations by differentiation.
+Thus, the same is true for $\pi\circ\phi$.
 The system $\pr^{(L)}\bar I$ is strongly linear by Theorem \ref{totprolLinear}.
 This completes the proof.

-\begin{lemma} A type $(n,2)$ CTS $(M,I;\tau)$ is $\ut$-dynamically linearizable if and only if it admits a $\mathcal{C}$-regular Cartan prolongation $(N,J;\sigma)$ that satisfies \begin{enumerate}[\bf i.] \item{$(N,J;\sigma)$ is strongly linear;} \item{each relative extension $I_k$ is a CTS}. \end{enumerate} \end{lemma} \emph{Proof.} $(\Leftarrow)$ is trivial.
+\begin{lemma} A type $(n,2)$ CTS $(M,I;\tau)$ is $\ut$-dynamically linearizable if and only if it admits a $\mathcal{C}$-regular Cartan prolongation $(N,J;\sigma)$ that satisfies \begin{enumerate}[\bf i.] \item{$(N,J;\sigma)$ is strongly linear;} \item{each relative extension $I_k$ is a CTS}. \end{enumerate} \end{lemma} \emph{Proof.} For $(\Leftarrow)$, since $J$ is a Cartan prolongation of $I$, they are absolutely equivalent, and since $J$ is assumed to be strongly linear, $I$ is $\ut$-dynamically linearizable by definition.
 For $(\Rightarrow)$, Corollary \ref{dynlinCorollary} and Theorem \ref{corank3succdiffThm} together imply that there exists a Cartan prolongation terminating at a strongly linear system with each associated $I_{k+1}$ being a prolongation by differentiation of $I_k$.
 Such a Cartan prolongation is automatically $\mathcal{C}$-regular and satisfies {\bf i} and {\bf ii}, since a prolongation by differentiation of a CTS results in a CTS.

 \begin{lemma} Let $(M,I;\tau)$ be a type $(n,2)$ CTS.
 Suppose that $\pi: (N,J;\sigma)\rightarrow (M,I;\tau)$ is a $\mathcal{C}$-regular Cartan prolongation (with extension length $K$) that satisfies: \begin{enumerate}[\bf i.] \item{$(N,J;\sigma)$ is strongly linear;} \item{each relative extension $I_k$ is a CTS;} \item{$\rank(I_1/I) = 2$;} \item{$\rank(I_{k+1}/I_{k}) = 1$ for all $1\le k\le K-1$.} \end{enumerate} Then $I\subset J^{(1)}$ represents a $\mathcal{C}$-regular Cartan prolongation satisfying conditions {\bf i} and {\bf ii}. \end{lemma} \emph{Proof.} The assumptions imply that one can choose a coframing